OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 Canceling a Merge/Removing Uncommitted Changes
 ----------------------------------------------

-If you have an issue that cannot be resolved timely, you can cancel the merge by typing:
+If you have an issue that cannot be resolved quickly, you can cancel the merge by typing:

 ::